 Temporarily Restricted Net Assets - Net assets subject to donor-imposed stipulations that may or will be met by either actions of and/or the passage of time.
-For the years ended June 30, 2016 and 2015, temporarily restricted net assets totaled \$26,353 and \$81,367, respectively, and were for the purpose of initial school development related expenses.
+As of June 30, 2017 and 2016, temporarily restricted net assets totaled \$0 and \$26,353, respectively, and were for the purpose of initial school development related expenses.